DarkTerraYT/HeliumHelper/README.md

 HeliumHelper
 </h1>

-Adds Wendell, a support tower that has befriended the bloons.
+Adds Wendell, a hero that has befriended the bloons.

+Wendell starts at being able to befriend green bloons and under.
+You can spawn these bloons and they will orbit Wendell.
+As Wendell levels up, he can befriend these bloons faster, and can eventually befriend up to a BAD.

 <b>Made for the 1330 Mod Jam with the theme "Unity"</b>